Are public private partnerships (PPPs) common? Are they promoted or encouraged by the government?

 The current trend is towards harmonization and an increasingly standardized approach to risk allocation by state governments, which is likely to lead to commoditization of PPP project documentation in the medium term.

-It is becoming more common in Belgium for significant infrastructure and/or building projects to be established through public-private partnerships (PPPs).
-Examples include the development of brownfield sites and the building of bridges and new roads, and sport infrastructure.
+It is common in Belgium for significant infrastructure and/or building projects to be established through public-private partnerships (PPPs).
+Examples include the development of brownfield sites and the building of bridges and new roads, schools and sport infrastructure.
+The recent decade has seen an increase in PPPs, with the administration often seeking to act as a private party, before resorting to administrative acts (eg buying a plot of land before expropriating it).

-In the Flanders Region, this form of co-operation is explicitly encouraged and a special decree has been passed to govern PPPs.
+In the Flanders Region, this form of co-operation is explicitly encouraged and the Decree dd.
+18 July 2003 governs PPPs in Flanders.
 The decree contains the framework within which these partnerships are to be constructed.

 The Law on Public Procurement in the Federation of Bosnia and Herzegovina provides that government bodies can be contracting parties in procurement procedures, hence, there is no particular set of rules which applies to government bodies that are different from rules applicable to private or public legal entities.
 The concept of the public private partnership (PPP) is still a relative novelty in this country and few PPP projects exist.
 However, efforts are being made in order to promote the significance and relevance of PPP projects in the country’s development.